LouisH98/LouisH98.github.io/public/project-content/print-scheduler.md

 ### Where things get tricky
 Each printer I own has their own area they excel in.

-For example: My A1 Mini has a small build plate, a 0.4mm nozzle (for detail) and an AMS (can switch between different filaments)
+For example: My A1 Mini has a small build plate, a 0.4mm nozzle (for detail) and an AMS (can switch between different filaments).

 The P1S has a larger print bed, a larger nozzle (0.6mm, faster for larger prints) and is much less efficient when changing filament colours.
 It also has a core-xy design meaning that the toolhead moves in the xy-direction, making for a much more stable print on larger items.
 All this means we'd like to assign larger prints with ideally none or few filament changes.

 Finally, the A1 has a larger bed, a 0.6mm nozzle, is much more efficient at multi colour prints, but is a [bed-slinger](https://all3dp.com/2/bed-slinger-3d-printing-simply-explained/).
 This means we'd prefer this printer to be assigned smaller multi color prints.

 ## Putting it together
 So...
-There's a few things to keep in mind when assigning a print. how do we do it?
+There's a few things to keep in mind when assigning a print.
+How do we do it?

 ### Printers
 ![P1S](../project-images/print-scheduler/P1S.png)